blackfireio/documentation/builds-cookbooks/player.rst

 need to be properly exposed from the host in order to be able to use the :doc:`Blackfire Profiler integration </integrations/blackfire-player>`.

-The :doc:`Blackfire Profiler integration </integrations/blackfire-player>` allows
-to trigger :doc:`Blackfire Builds </builds-cookbooks/index>` locally to evaluate the performance of critical user journeys gathering the related profile into a convenient report.

 .. _player-alias:

 .. note::